yousuketakada/refactoring_example/doc/memo.md

 (introducing subtle bugs, breaking the code for a long time, etc.), I have tried to refactor with the "one small step at a time" principle in mind and made as frequent commits as possible (without squashing).
+In what follows, I shall relate a few significant steps of refactoring, mainly focusing on the difference between JavaScript and C++.

 ## The starting point